sezanzeb/alsa-control/README.md

 - [x] Add a list of input devices and show their input level
 - [ ] Notify about new detected audio devices with a button to open the GUI to select it
 - [ ] Provide .deb files and get it into the AUR

-Quality
-- Provide tooltips for anything that is not easily self explanatory
-- Show when the user is supposed to restart their applications for it to take effect
-- Make it easy to write GUIs for this in alternative libraries by properly separating code
-- Provide well written docstrings
-- Don't automatically switch devices when the current device is not available.
-But maybe add user defined fallback devices
-- Be verbose with logs, provide debug logs.
-All logs start uppercase